zalando-stups/planb-tokeninfo/README.rst

     Maximum number of entries for upstream token cache.
 It defaults to 10000.
 ``UPSTREAM_CACHE_TTL``
     The TTL for upstream token cache entries.
 It defaults to 60 seconds.
 Zero will disable the cache.
 See also `Time based settings`_
-``UPSTREAM_UUID_TOKENS``
+``UPSTREAM_TOKEN_REGEXP``
-    The upstream uses tokens which look like UUIDs, e.g. like "df79b952-5192-44ca-b8db-acdfdef4d7e0", default is "false".
+    The upstream uses tokens which match this (POSIX) regexp, default is to accept any token for upstream.
+Tokens not matching this regexp will be responsed with a default error and not passed to upstream.
 ``REVOCATION_PROVIDER_URL``
     URL of of the Revocation service.
 ``REVOCATION_PROVIDER_REFRESH_INTERVAL``